RasMol

 Main Features of RasMol

-• Support for various file formats, including PDB, XYZ, and CIF
+• Support for a wide range of molecular file formats, including PDB, CIF, and MOL2

 Installation Guide